 To boil ground beef, add the meat to a large, cold skillet, break it up and spread to fill the pan, then cover in water and bring to a boil.
 Turn down the heat and simmer until the meat is no longer pink.
 Pour into a colander to drain off the fat if your dog is overweight, otherwise use the meat and its juices.

-For extra flavor, sauté ground beef with vegetables such as finely grated carrot or zucchini and chopped, fresh parsley using the ratio of 2 tablespoons of veggies to 1 cup of beef.
-Heat 1 to 2 teaspoons of olive oil in a large skillet over medium heat and sauté the carrot or zucchini for 2 to 3 minutes.
-Crumble in the beef and sauté, cooking until it's no longer pink, about 5 to 7 minutes.
+For extra flavor, sauté ground beef with vegetables such as finely grated carrot or zucchini and chopped, fresh parsley using the ratio of two tablespoons of veggies to one cup of beef.
+Heat one-to-two teaspoons of olive oil in a large skillet over medium heat and sauté the carrot or zucchini for two-to-three minutes.
+Crumble in the beef and sauté, cooking until it's no longer pink — about five-to-seven minutes.
 Mix in the chopped, fresh parsley and let it cook on low heat for a few more minutes.

-For fun, scrumptious muttballs, roll ground beef into 1-inch balls, sprinkle with low-fat grated parmesan cheese, place on a parchment-paper-lined baking sheet and bake at 350 F for about 30 minutes, or until a meat thermometer indicates they are well-done.
-Serve on a bed of brown rice and your pooch's favorite cooked vegetables or as a side with polenta.
+For fun, scrumptious "muttballs," roll ground beef into one-inch balls, sprinkle with low-fat, grated Parmesan cheese, place on a parchment-paper-lined baking sheet, and bake at 350-degrees Fahrenheit for about 30 minutes, or until a meat thermometer indicates they are well-done.
+Serve on a bed of brown rice and your dog's favorite cooked vegetables or as a side with polenta.

 Meat is dramatically low in calcium, so home-cooked recipes must contain other ingredients in addition to beef to ensure the optimum balance of nutrients.
 Select organically grown produce whenever possible.